CowFreedom/ConstrainedOptimization/README.md

 The installation equals the standard process for adding UG4 plugins described on [the ughub GitHub page.](https://github.com/UG4/ughub)
 Due to the usage of OS specific functions for process generation, the plugin is not necessarily multiplatform.
 In its current form, the package has been shown to work on Windows 10, Linux Ubuntu and macOS Mojave 10.14.4.
-On Windows 10, two compilers were tested, GCC 9.2.0 and Visual Studio v16.3.10.
+On Windows 10, two compilers were tested, GCC 9.3.0 and Visual Studio v16.3.10.
-It is assumed that the package also works for older compiler versions.
+It is assumed that the package also works for older compiler versions that support C++17.
 On Linux Ubuntu, only GCC was tested.
 On macOS Mojave the Clang compiler was used.
 GCC and Clang might require special flags set in the build process, which is explained below.
 The utilized Visual Studio compiler has not exhibited such necessities but older versions might.